brent-blood/two-buttons/README.md

 security experts because doing things right is actually really hard, but you have got to understand when some stuff just doesn't matter.

-**Why didn't I use bluetooth or xbee or smoke signals or something else?** I dunno.
+**Why didn't you use bluetooth or xbee or smoke signals or something else?** I dunno.
 This is what I had lying around and could get working quickly.

 **Why is the arduino sketch file named two-buttons.cpp and not something that ends in .ino?
 Why